-“Single Mothers By Choice” is a book for single women considering to become a mother on their own.
+“Single Mothers By Choice” is a book for single women considering becoming a mother on their own.
 In the book, Jane Mattes addresses the many issues women are facing when deciding whether or not to become a single mother by choice.
 She also addresses the issues that single mothers face after becoming a parent, in particular, the “Daddy questions”.
 The book covers the subjects of single motherhood by conception and single motherhood by adoption; pregnancy, birth and postpartum; the Daddy questions; child development issues for children with single mothers; and social life as a single mother by choice.
 It is the first handbook for women about single motherhood.
-If you are interested in this book you might also be interested in this blog post about Angie's decision to become a Single Mother by Choice.
+If you are interested in this book you might also be interested in this blog post about Angie's decision to become a solo mother.

 By Jane Mattes

 Donor Insemination Guide: Written by and for Lesbian Women

 Written especially for lesbians, the “Donor Insemination Guide” helps you smoothen the process of conceiving a child with the use of donor insemination.
 In many cases, donor insemination can become a stressful process because doctors, medical staff, sperm banks and others are involved.
 For this reason, the “Donor Insemination Guide” offers readers the information they need in order to make wise decisions in the donor insemination process.
 The book covers many common considerations, including the pros and cons of known and unknown donors; essential legal considerations; choosing donor methods; the possible emotional effects on the relationship; tips for dealing with medical establishments – and more.
 Find inspiration on more books to read, including books written in different languages.